ABOUT ELAD GROSS

 The Right Experience

-That experience brought Elad to law school.
+That experience brought Elad to Washington University School of Law.
 While a law student, Elad continued growing the Education Exchange Corps, worked in the Department of Justice's organized crime unit, and served as an intern with the Missouri Attorney General's Office.
 When he graduated, he proudly became an Assistant Attorney General of Missouri.
 He served in the Labor and Litigation Divisions.

 Elad was first responsible for a docket of around 1000 workers' compensation cases.
 After several months, he managed a large docket of constitutional cases and volunteered to do even more work when other Assistant Attorneys General left the Office.
-He often spent 350-400 hours per month working for the people of Missouri.
+He often spent 350-400 hours per month working for the People of Missouri.
 In addition to managing one of the largest caseloads in the state, Elad also co-managed the Attorney General's Internship Program in St. Louis, which quickly became his favorite role in the Office.
 He trained attorneys on trial advocacy and completed several efficiency projects still saving taxpayer money to this day.

 Elad is a trial attorney who has litigated cases in administrative settings, state courts, federal courts, and courts of appeal.
 He left the Attorney General’s Office in 2016 and started another nonprofit organization called Missouri For All to teach adults and youth throughout the state how to have their voices heard in our government and communities.
 He also volunteered as a Special Public Defender in St. Louis City, and he secured the freedom of a teenager who had been held in jail for 7 months for a crime she did not commit.
 Elad has represented several clients who were illegally detained in the City.
 He has been working on making our state's criminal justice system fairer for everyone.

 Committed to Community